icgrp/doblink/README.md

 5. I recomend you set your Vitis directory to ./workspace/vitis, and create an empty cpp application with the same name as the benchmark, so that our Makefile can directly copy the application cpp files to the correct directory later.
+Change the stack and heap size to 0x20000 in lscript.ld file.

 ![](images/empty_cpp.png)